University of Austin: Origins (2021–24)

-After receiving certification from the Texas Higher Education Coordinating Board to award degrees in October 2023, UATX began accepting applications for its first four-year undergraduate cohort enrolling in Fall 2024, and established a campus in Austin's Scarbrough Building.
+After receiving certification in October 2023 from the Texas Higher Education Coordinating Board to award degrees, UATX began accepting applications for its first four-year undergraduate cohort enrolling in Fall 2024, and established a campus in Austin's Scarbrough Building.
 The entire class of 100 students received full four-year scholarships, paid from private donations.
 By November 2023, UATX had reportedly raised $200 million from 2,600 donors and received over 6,000 inquiries from potential faculty.
-Large donors behind the $200 million included Harlan Crow and Bill Ackman.
+Large donors behind the $200 million included Harlan Crow, Bill Ackman, Jeff Yass, and Len Blavatnik.

-In Bloomberg, UATX reported a surge in interest from donors "horrified by the response at top-tier universities" to the 2023 Hamas-led attack on Israel.
+In late 2023, UATX reported a surge in interest from donors "horrified by the response at top-tier universities" to the 2023 Hamas-led attack on Israel.
+In June 2024, the University of Austin announced a $5 million bitcoin endowment in partnership with cryptocurrency platform Unchained Capital.